JoshuaNwaizu/joshuanwaizu/README.md

 <h2 align="left">About Me 👨</h2>

-<p align="left">I'm a front-end developer who is passionate about creating beautiful and functional web applications.
-My expertise lies in HTML, CSS, Tailwind CSS JavaScript and TypeScript.
+<p align="left">I'm a Fullstack developer who is passionate about creating beautiful and functional web applications.
+My expertise lies in HTML, CSS, Tailwind CSS JavaScript, TypeScript, React, Next.JS, Node.JS, Express.js and MongoDB.

-I have a strong understanding of front-end development principles and have gained experience building responsive and user-friendly web pages.
-I love using React to create dynamic user interfaces and manage state, and I have a talent for combining HTML and CSS to create visually appealing layouts.
+I have a strong understanding of Full-Stack development principles and have gained experience building responsive and user-friendly web pages.
+I love using React to create dynamic user interfaces and manage state, and I have a talent for combining the MERN stack (MongoDb, ExpressJs, React and NodeJS) to create visually appealing layouts.

 I've worked on a variety of projects in the past, both small and large-scale.
 From start to finish, I bring my skills in using version control systems (such as Git) and my focus on writing clean, maintainable and well-documented code to every project.

 I'm a lifelong learner and love to stay up to date with the latest industry trends and best practices.
 Collaboration is key for me, and I enjoy working with others to find creative solutions to technical challenges.

-If you're looking for a front-end developer who brings passion, experience, and a love for HTML, CSS, Tailwind CSS JavaScript and TypeScript to the table, then I'm your guy!
+If you're looking for a Full-Stack developer who brings passion and experience, then I'm your guy!
 Let's work together and build something amazing!

 </p>